Lightning-AI/litgpt/tutorials/neurips_challenge_quickstart.md

 ## Local Evaluation

-The official Lit-GPT competition will use a small subset of HELM tasks for model evaluation, which includes BigBench (general), MMLU (knowledge), TruthfulQA (knowledge and harm in a multiple choice format), CNN/DailyMail (news summarization), GSM8K (math), and BBQ (bias)
+The official Lit-GPT competition will use a small subset of HELM tasks for model evaluation, which includes BigBench (general), MMLU (knowledge), TruthfulQA (knowledge and harm in a multiple choice format), CNN/DailyMail (news summarization), GSM8K (math), and BBQ (bias).

 HELM is currently also being integrated into Lit-GPT to evaluate LLMs before submission.